Islam-hady9/Credit-Card-Fraud-Detection-using-Decision-Tree/README.md

 - The decision tree model, while robust, is surpassed by the ensemble models in achieving higher accuracy and precision.

-- Continuous monitoring, periodic retraining, and model interpretability assessments are recommended for maintaining optimal fraud detection capabilities
+- Continuous monitoring, periodic retraining, and model interpretability assessments are recommended for maintaining optimal fraud detection capabilities.